Superalgos/Superalgos/docs/pages/suite/suite-telegram-announcements.md

 The current implementation is based on broadcasting announcements via Telegram bots.

-The platform uses Telegram's bots API to interact with a Telegram bot you will create.
-The bot will be added as a user in the Telegram group of your choice in which it will deliver the announcements as per the configuration you will set up in the platform.
+The system uses Telegram's bots API to interact with a Telegram bot you will create.
+The bot will be added as a user in the Telegram group of your choice in which it will deliver the announcements as per the configuration you will set up in the system.

 Announcements may be triggered within any of the running modes available, including backtesting, paper trading, forward-testing, and live trading.